 - Shared Wi-Fi zones, e.g. in a café may not be secure, avoid making purchases here.

 - Ensure the payment page starts with HTTPS not HTTP, as this indicates a secure page.

 Last but not least, some fun facts about Black Friday:

 - Video game consoles are often the kings of Black Friday.
-Consoles such as Sony PS4 can be pricey and are some of the first products snatched at Black Friday, so get ready to find your next video game console at a tantalizing price on Black Friday 2018.
+Consoles such as the Sony PS4 can be pricey and are some of the first products snatched up at Black Friday, so get ready to find your next video game console at a tantalizing price on Black Friday 2020.
 Last year, the Sony PS4, the Xbox 360, the Xbox One S were in the front lines for online searches.

 And don’t forget Cyber Monday!

 If you didn’t find the deals you wanted on Black Friday, don’t worry – there is still Cyber Monday!
-On the Monday following Black Friday you will find exclusive online deals; some even better than the Black Friday sales.
+On the Monday following Black Friday you'll find exclusive online deals; some even better than the Black Friday sales.
 Even smaller retailers offer great deals at this time.
 Keep an eye on the Voucherbox deals to make the most of this entire shopping season.